 Laurier Heights real estate guide & listings for sale

-Most housing in Laurier Heights was constructed before the 1960s, during its biggest building boom.
-The housing stock of this area is composed primarily of single detached homes and townhouses.
-Homeowners occupy around 85% of the units in Laurier Heights and 15% are rented.
-This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.
+Most housing in Laurier Heights was built prior to the 1960s, during its largest construction boom.
+The substantial percentage of single detached homes in the housing stock of this area is an important part of its character.
+Homeowners occupy about 85% of the units in the neighbourhood and the rest are rented.
+There is a higher proportion of four or more bedroom homes in this area.

 Families will appreciate that no matter where their property is situated in Laurier Heights, both primary and secondary schools are nearby.
 On the other hand, there are only a few daycares and thus they can be a long walk away.
 Concerning eating, it is frequently possible for property owners in this neighbourhood to do their grocery shopping on foot.
 Moreover, a coffee shop is on average a reasonably short stroll away, and there are also a limited number of choices for those who appreciate nearby restaurants.